A complete guide to evaluating assisted living communities so families can make confident, informed decisions.

 What should families bring to an assisted living tour?

-Families may find it helpful to bring a notebook, a list of questions, and a simple checklist to help compare communities.
-Taking notes during each visit can make it easier to remember details later, especially if you are touring several communities within a short period of time.
+Bring a notebook, a list of questions, and a printable Assisted Living Tour Checklist to record your observations.
+Taking notes during each visit makes it much easier to compare communities later, especially if you are touring several locations over a short period.